 Our laboratory has performed numerous projects in quantifying and reducing CT radiation dose.
 We have investigated CT tube current modulation methods and imporved automated exposure techniques to improve the tradeoff between readiation dose and image quality.
 As part of an NIH-funded U01 project, we are developing and validating a software tool to provide routine and accurate personalized CT radiation dose estimates.
+You can learn more about this project here .
 This project is a collaboration between Marquette University, Varian Medical Systems, Medical College of Wisconsin, and Childrens Hospital of Wisconsin.
 Our CT radiation dose research has been supported by the NIH, FDA, GE Healthcare, and the Marion and Alvin Birnschein Foundation.

 Photon-counting detectors are being developed with the ability to sort incoming x-ray photons based on energy.
 This energy information enables improved material decomposition and overall image quality.
 Our laboratory developed a bench-top prototype spectral CT system capable of sorting photons into multiple energy bins.
 We are using the prototype system to develop reconstruction, calibration, and artifact correction methods for spectral CT and to study new applications of the technology.
 We have been collaborating with the University of Chicago on an exciting 'One-Step' material decomposition and reconstruction method.
 Our research in spectral CT has been funded by multiple NIH grants.